stefankoppier/openapi-generator-kotlin-stubs/README.md

 # OpenAPI generator kotlin-stubs
 Generate Kotlin [WireMock](https://wiremock.org/) stubs from an OpenAPI specification.

-## Usage
+## Usage with Gradle
-First, add the dependency to the classpath of which OpenAPI generator executes.
+First, add the dependency to the classpath of which OpenAPI generator executes
 ```kotlin
 buildscript {
     repositories {